 how-to-identify-if-your-workplace-is-positive-or-toxic

 It is hard to know if your workplace is positive or toxic from an individual’s perspective.
 Because there might be things that are good for many but bad for others.
 You can only know for sure if you try to identify it collectively as an organization, putting everyone’s wellbeing into consideration.
-There are traits that you can look for in order to know if your workplace is positive or toxic.
+There are traits maybe like gaslighting at work that you can look for in order to know if your workplace is positive or toxic.

 What Is A Positive Work Environment?